The History of East Alvarado Historic District In Phoenix, Arizona

-Located on East Alvarado Road, between Third and Seventh Street, the East Alvarado District evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals dreams that traced their roots to the earliest days of the city and beyond.
+Located on East Alvarado Road, between 3rd and 7th Street, the East Alvarado District evolved from the accumulated forces of nature, politics, and the dreams of strong-willed individuals.
+These folks traced their roots to the earliest days of the city and beyond.

 Up From The Ashes

 In 1865, the U.S. Army established Camp McDowell, twenty miles north east of the Valley.
-The resulting demand for supplies drew attention to the river below where a man named Jack Swilling uncovered the ingenious canals of the Hohokam.
-Described as equal parts soldier, deserter, prospector and promoter, Swilling formed a business that began to revitalize the waterways and cultivate land along the north bank of the Salt River.
+So, the resulting demand for supplies drew attention to the river below where a man named Jack Swilling uncovered the ingenious canals of the Hohokam.
+He was described as equal parts soldier, deserter, prospector and promoter.
+Swilling formed a business that began to revitalize the waterways and cultivate land along the north bank of the Salt River.
 His activities drew additional settlers, giving birth, in 1870 to the town of Phoenix.